MATILDA European Master in Women’s and Gender History

-Applications received from 1 February 2019 will be considered for admission as self-financing applications.
-Admission offers will be contingent on the possibility for obtaining a study visa by the start of the academic year 2019-2020.
+Applications received from March 15, 2021 will be considered for admission as self-financing applications.
+Admission offers will be contingent on the possibility of obtaining a study visa by the start of the academic year 2021-2022.

 Tuition fees and financial aid CEU accepts applications from MATILDA candidates for CEU financial aid, including fellowship packages and tuition waivers on the basis of academic merit.
 In addition, CEU accepts fee-paying students for the MATILDA Program.
 Student mobility within MATILDA (summer intensive program, semester abroad) will be financially supported by the EU Erasmus program.
 (Anyone enrolled in a 2-year MA or a PhD study program at CEU is eligible for Erasmus Mobility funding.
 However, EU-students returning from Hungary to their home country for the study abroad period receive low priority in the Erasmus mobility funding scheme.)

 MATILDA students with CEU as their home institution will pay tuition fees or receive a tuition waiver at their host institution during the study abroad period according to the requirements at CEU; CEU will interrupt financial aid for MATILDA students’ during their study abroad period.

 To learn more about the admission please click on the "MATILDA Application and Information" link at the bottom of this page.